Our story

 There had to be a better way

 In 1978, dissatisfied with the performance of his new Hoover Junior vacuum cleaner, James had an idea.
 He'd spotted a local sawmill using cyclone technology to separate sawdust particles from the air.
 Could this work on a vacuum cleaner?
-James ripped off his Hoover's clogging, stinking bag and replaced it with a crude cardboard prototype of his cyclone design - and it worked!
+James took apart his Hoover's clogging bag and replaced it with a rough cardboard prototype of his cyclone design - and it worked!

 Perseverance and perfectionism